dataloop/dataloop-support/README.md

 All raw markdown files can be found in the `/docs` directory.

 There is a top level `index.md` file that is the site front page.
-This requires manual updating for new categories and attempting to keep end-users aware of the `new pages` or `lates updated` sections.
+This requires manual updating for new categories and attempting to keep end-users aware of the `new pages` or `latest updated` sections.
 One drawback on generating the content in this manner.

 Pages have been split according to categories.
 Creating a new directory will create a new category.